peterneutron/powerkit-go/README.md

 ### 4. Advanced Usage: Real-time Event Streaming

 The powerkit library supports real-time event streaming for power-related events from `IOKit`.
-This is the most efficient way to monitor for changes like plugging in an adapter, battery percentage changes, or when charging starts or stops, as it avoids constant polling.
+This is the most efficient way to monitor for changes like plugging in an adapter, battery percentage changes, when charging starts/stops, and sleep/wake notifications, as it avoids constant polling.

 **Important Considerations:**

 *   **Event-Driven:** The stream is driven by IOKit's notification system.
 It is **not** a high-frequency ticker.
 Updates are sent only when the system deems a property change significant.
 This means minor fluctuations in voltage may not trigger an update, but connecting a power adapter will.
+*   **Event Types:** `BatteryUpdate` (Info present), `SystemWillSleep` and `SystemDidWake` (Info is nil).
 *   **IOKit Data Only:** The streaming API exclusively provides data sourced from IOKit.
 Information from the SMC is not included in the stream and must be fetched separately using the polling function `GetSystemInfo()`.

 #### Minimal Usage Example

-To use the stream, you must capture the channel returned by `StreamSystemInfo` and then range over it to process events.
+To use the stream, you must capture the channel returned by `StreamSystemEvents` and then range over it to process events.

 ```go
 package main